 Please note that many rights agreements do not permit changes to be made to the show's script, period, setting, or characters (including their gender).
 If you wish to change these aspects within your production you will need to get in touch with the rightsholders in advance to see if this is possible.

 Has the show been staged previously?

-We are unlikely to programme a show which has been on at the ADC Theatre or Corpus Playroom already in the last 5 years.
+We are very unlikely to programme a show which has been on at the ADC Theatre already in the last 5 years.
 Please check camdram.net for information on when shows have last been put on.

-The ADC has an active programme outside of term time and some of these shows are not on listed Camdram.
-If you are concerned about whether a show has been recently performed, please email firstname.lastname@example.org
+The ADC has an active programme outside of term time and a minority of these shows are not on listed Camdram.
+If you are concerned about whether a show has been recently performed, please email firstname.lastname@example.org.

 Applying to put on a show is a three-stage process.